ryanrudes/wikimedia-commons-dataset/README.md

 Once the dataset is fully completed, I will compress it into a zip file, and add it to this repo.
 In the meanwhile, feel free to do some datascraping yourself.

-Setup is fairly simple. cd to the approperiate directory, then install the required packages (if they are not installed already on your machine) with: ```pip3 install -r requirements.txt```
+Setup is fairly simple:
+1.  cd to the approperiate directory, then install the required packages (if they are not installed already on your machine) with: ```pip3 install -r requirements.txt```
+2. Next, create an empty folder, titled "Images", inside of the directory.

-Then, all you must do to run the data scraper is, of course, ```python3 scrape_wikimedia.py```.
+3. Finally, of course, you must run to begin data scraping ```python3 scrape_wikimedia.py```.

 When the program begins (note that it will not print anything to the console), you will notice subdirectories beginning to appear within the "Images" folder.
-Over time, these subdirectories will be filled with images cooresponding to the description provided by each particular folder's name.
-This organization is identical to that of the Wikimedia Commons content collection, which you can view [here](https://commons.wikimedia.org/wiki/Category:Categories).
+In addition, a text file, titled "Sitemap.txt" will appear in the directory, which will contain the categories, with each additional subcategory indented approperiately.
+Over time, these subdirectories will become filled with images corresponding to the description provided by each particular folder's name.
+This organization of image content is identical to that of the Wikimedia Commons collection, which you can view [here](https://commons.wikimedia.org/wiki/Category:Categories).